 In 2012, Georgia became the sixth state to adopt pre-season heat-acclimatization guidelines to reduce the risk of exertional heat stroke among high school athletes.

 In adopting key recommendations from a 2009 position statement from the National Athletic Trainers Association and Korey Stringer Institute, the Georgia High School Association joined Arkansas, Connecticut, New Jersey, Texas and North Carolina.
-Since then, however, only Arizona, Florida, Iowa, Utah, Missouri, and Illinois have adopted all seven of the heat guidelines.
+Since then, ten states (Arizona, Florida, Iowa, Utah, Missouri, Illinois, Nebraska, Mississippi, Louisiana, and Alabama have adopted all seven of the heat guidelines.

 "Exertional heat illness deaths are preventable with proper acclimatization of the athlete, recognition of the condition and immediate and rapid cooling when heat stroke occurs," said then-NATA President Marjorie J. Albohm, MS, ATC in announcing Georgia's action.
 "We are pleased to see that states across the country are reviewing these important guidelines and we will continue to work with high school associations and other groups to encourage adoption of this vital information."

 "These guidelines are critical to the safety of young athletes at any level of play," added consensus statement task force co-chair and University of Connecticut's Korey Stringer Institute Chief Operating Officer Douglas J. Casa, PhD, ATC.
 "Allowing the body to gradually adjust to temperature and level of physical activity will result in improved performance and reduced risk of injury."